tom-barone/discontent/README.md

 ## Configuration

-You can change the good / spicy / bad icons in the settings to something custom if you like.
-Maybe something like this?
+You can change the good / spicy / bad icons in the settings to something custom.
+Perhaps something like this?

 | Setting | Icon |
 | ------- | :--: |